mlandis/phyddle/README.md

 tqdm 4.65.0
 ```

-phyddle is also tested using a 64-core Ubuntu LTS 22.04 server using Python 3.xx.xx (aptitude) and similar package versions. phyddle has yet not been tested using conda, Windows, M1 Macs, various GPUs, etc.
+phyddle is also used with a 64-core Ubuntu LTS 22.04 server using Python 3.xx.xx (aptitude) and similar package versions. phyddle has yet not been tested using conda, Windows, M1 Macs, various GPUs, etc.

 phyddle also currently relies on the BEAST plugin MASTER for simulation.
 The operating system must be able to call BEAST from anywhere in the filesystem through the `beast` command.
 This can be done by adding the BEAST executable to be covered by the `$PATH` shell variable.
 Creating a symbolic link (shortcut) to the BEAST binary `beast` with `ln -s` in `~/.local/bin` is one an easy way to make `beast` globally accessible on Mac OS X.
 ```